hermantran/crunchbrain/README.md

 * Uses Backbone and RequireJS for code modularity and separation
 * Uses Sass for CSS separation and compilation
 * Uses Backbone's Router for navigational changes
-* Integrates Windows Azure Mobile Services as an asynchronous datastore
+* Integrates Parse as an asynchronous datastore